-Since 2014, we’ve helped to improve the lives of more than 56,000 children and young people by supporting 192 projects across the country, from Cornwall to Glasgow, and from Cardiff through to Cambridge.
+Since 2014, we’ve helped to improve the lives of more than 78,500 children and young people and thousands more families, by supporting 256 small charities across the country.

 We monitor our grants to track progress and to ensure charities can make the biggest difference possible.
 When the funding completes, our evaluations inform our grant strategy in the future, helping us to establish the most effective way to invest in small charities, while responding to local need.